iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#038] [Announcement] ROBO_Radio_LIVE event confirmation.md

 WOW a virtual LIVE!!!
 ROBO is finally holding a performance for himself!!!

 **Spinner**<br>
 Instant purchase.
-This line-up is too godly to skip
+This line\-up is too godly to skip

 **Cherry**<br>
 Thank you to **@ROBO\_Head** for the invitation<br>